 “Could we obtain a distinct and full history of all that hath passed in the mind of a child, from the beginning of life and sensation, till it grows up to the use of reason, this would be a treasure of natural history, which would probably give more light into the human faculties, than all the systems of philosophers about them since the beginning of the world.”

 Philosophy does not have a distinctive methodology.
 Philosophers make progress by drawing on the findings and methodologies of other disciplines, always on the lookout for tensions and unarticulated assumptions and often with an eye toward the big picture.
 Of course, philosophers reason, reflect, question, debate, draw distinctions, and clarify concepts.
 But these are basic features of most fields of inquiry, so they do not distinguish philosophy any more than reading, writing and arithmetic do.

 I practice philosophy as a form of inquiry continuous with science.
-My work is informed by the history of philosophy alongside concepts and findings from the cognitive, social, symbolic, and life sciences.
+My work is informed by the history of philosophy alongside concepts and findings from the cognitive, data, social, symbolic, and life sciences.
 Here are some methods I use in my research.

 “Human beings began to do philosophy at first because they wondered about the strange things right in front of them, and later because they came to find greater things puzzling.”

 Philosophy doesn't have a distinctive methodology, but it does ask distinctive questions and encourages a healthy dichotomy of mind.
 On the one hand, philosophy encourages you to pursue the big picture — to ask the big and deep questions and seek out their connections.
 On the other hand, philosophy encourages you to pursue the small picture — to be mindful of inconspicuous and ordinary details and seek out their consequences.
 I believe this combination of contrary intellectual impulses helps to distinguish the philosophical mindset and makes philosophy both exasperating and exhilarating, often at the same time.